BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 the array type is meant to allow a typesafe way to view arrays, unlike C-arrays, which devolve into pointers.

 this video is a basic implementation an array.
-- tamplate for type and size
+- template for type and size
 - indexing operator (square brackets)
 - initialization (without constructors)
 - making things constexpr